 - Further, the amount to be paid is decided by the board of directors of the company along with the shareholder’s approval (Taken via voting rights).

-- It can be paid in cash or in the form of stocks or buyback offer, etc. When a company decides on paying dividends, it fixes a record date.
+- It can be paid in cash or in the form of stocks or buyback offers, etc. When a company decides on paying dividends, it fixes a record date.
 Everyone holding the shares of the company on that day is eligible for receiving the payments.
 It is a fixed amount decided to be paid on per share basis.
 The further frequency of payments varies from company to company.
 Smaller companies usually pay it once a year while larger companies might have a quarterly schedule of payments.

 They are majorly paid in 2 forms:

 - Cash Dividend: This is the most common form.
 Cash payments are paid out in the currency either in the form of direct electronic transfers to the account of the shareholder or hard cheques sent to the shareholder’s address.
 They are taxable and are doubly taxed both at the company’s and shareholder’s end as per most of the country’s tax laws.
 The company has to pay dividend distribution tax and the shareholders have to pay normal income tax.

 - Stock Dividend: It is another form of distribution wherein instead of paying out cash to the shareholders, the company decides on issuing additional shares to the shareholders thus increasing the total invested capital of the shareholders.
-If the company is performing well, this type of situation is a win-win for both company and shareholders since the shareholder will be more earning with the increasing market prices without any extra investment and company will also not have to part with the profits for the year.
+If the company is performing well, this type of situation is a win-win for both companies and shareholders since the shareholder will be more earning with the increasing market prices without any extra investment, and company will also not have to part with the profits for the year.

 Chronology of Dividends